 How long will the process take?

-Installing a solar system typically takes around 4 to 6 weeks from the initial enquiry to completion.
-This timeframe includes a thorough site survey, roof plans, the actual installation and the completion of necessary documentation.
+More than half (52.38 per cent) of the people we surveyed said installing their solar system took one to three months from signing the contract to completion.
+This timeframe includes a thorough site survey, making up roof plans, the actual installation and the completion of necessary documentation.
 For larger systems, the process may take slightly longer.

-Every solar panel installer and company has different reviews and reputations within the industry.
-Companies like Project Solar and Effective Home have been top players in the solar panel industry for many years, meaning they can generally be depended on for a reliable service.
-However, that’s not to say that a smaller, local installer won’t be just as reputable.
+Companies like Project Solar and Effective Home have been top players in the solar industry for many years, meaning they can generally be depended on to guarantee a reliable service.
+That said, a smaller, local installer might be just as reliable and provide a more personalised service; however, make sure to check customer reviews on sites like Trustpilot before you commit.

 Written by Robin Whitlock